 The key is to create an environment that feels unpredictable and a little bit risky.
 While a physical barrier like an animal barrier garden is the most reliable long-term solution, layering in a few scare tactics can add an extra level of defense.
 Think of it as setting up a gentle, humane security system for your precious plants.

-Try Motion-Activated and Visual Scare Tactics
+Try Motion-Activated Sprinklers and Decoys

 A sudden burst of water is enough to startle almost any uninvited guest, including rabbits.
 Motion-activated sprinklers connect to your hose and turn on briefly whenever they sense movement, providing a harmless but effective surprise.
 You can also tap into a rabbit’s instinct to avoid predators by placing fake owls or snakes around your garden beds.
 For an extra trick, add things that move and flash in the breeze, like pinwheels or reflective tape.
 Just remember that rabbits are quick learners.
 Be sure to move these decoys around every few days so the local bunnies don’t figure out they’re harmless.